 When you are asked to take a test as part of a recruitment process the first thing you should do is figure out what type of test it is.
 This will greatly influence how you practice for it.
 Is it numerical, verbal, personality?
 It is online or paper-based?
 Will you have to take it under ‘test conditions’ (e.g. supervised) or can you do it on your own at home?
-Which test provider are the using?
+Which test provider are they using?
 Are there practice tests available with the provider?

 Do your research and then plan accordingly.
 You may find you’ve done one of these tests before – or you may find it is completely new.
-Some tests – e.g. personality – can’t be practiced but it is still worth doing some research into the purpose and structure of the test.
+Some tests – e.g. personality – can’t be practised but it is still worth doing some research into the purpose and structure of the test.

-You are far better placed to handle a test if you understand whyyou are doing it and what you can expect on the day.
+You are far better placed to handle a test if you understand why you are doing it and what you can expect on the day.

 Once you’ve figured out what the test is and what to expect, map out the appropriate amount of time to prepare for it.
 Many people fail at this hurdle because they don’t dedicate enough time to prepare.

 You would prep for a phone interview, a presentation, face-to-face interview or exam – and a psychometric test is an equally big part of the recruitment process.
-You will need to practice and so ensure you put time aside to do this.
+You will need to practise and so ensure you put time aside to do this.

 The more you do, the easier it will get.
-Don’t be surprised if you don’t pass first time – they are designed to be hard and the pass mark is often set at a very high level if you are applying for particularly competitive roles.
+Don’t be surprised if you don’t pass the first time – they are designed to be hard and the pass mark is often set at a very high level if you are applying for particularly competitive roles.
 Don’t be discouraged; ensure you set aside more time in future to practice.

 If you are taking the test online at home, don’t leave it till the last minute.
 Check the deadline and ensure you are planning to take it at least a day in advance.
-You never know what can go wrong at the last minute and you’ll be surprised by the number of the recruiters that won’t accept excuses for late submission.
+You never know what can go wrong at the last minute and you’ll be surprised by the number of the recruiters that won’t accept excuses for a late submission.

 Make sure you have a quiet space where you won’t be disturbed for the required time period.
 No phones, house-mates, dogs, heavy traffic nearby.
-Ensure you the computer you use is reliable and has the appropriate browser that you need.
+Ensure the computer you use is reliable and has the appropriate browser that you need.
 Check beforehand what you’ll need (e.g. a calculator, spare paper, pen) so that you are ready to begin as soon as the test starts.